Former church school principal charged with taking indecent liberties with child, student

 The Reidsville Police Department joined with the North Carolina State Bureau of Investigation, the Rockingham County Sheriff's Office and administrators from the Community Baptist Schools to investigate Aldridge, 62, of 852 Parkland Road here.

-Community Baptist Schools at 509 Triangle Road and established in 1972, serve students from kindergarten through high school and are affiliated with Community Baptist Church.
+Community Baptist Schools at 509 Triangle Road was established in 1972 and serves students from kindergarten through high school.
+The schools are affiliated with Community Baptist Church.

 School officials were not immediately available for comment.